foxsofter/flutter_thrio/example/README.md

-# thrio_router_example
+# thrio_example

-Demonstrates how to use the thrio_router plugin.
+Demonstrates how to use the thrio plugin.

 ## Getting Started